 Acknowledgments: The authors thank Damian Bouwmeester for their assistance mounting the setup and electronics, as well as valuable discussions.
 Greatly appreciated is the financial support provided by NWO, through Nanofront project number NF17SYN05.
 We thank Lionel Ndamba for their contribution concerning the protein-purity characterization.

-Conflicts of Interest: The authors declare no competing interests.
+Conflicts of Interest: The authors declare no conflict of interest.